 Volunteers can also provide closed captioning and transcriptions of videos.

-You could recruit online volunteers ONLY for these video production and editing tasks!
+You could recruit online volunteers specifically for these video production and editing tasks!

 Volunteers can also help you brainstorm ideas for videos your nonprofit should create.